U.S. pauses use of J&J vaccine over rare blood clots, rollout delayed in Europe

+Healthcare & PharmaceuticalsU.S. pauses use of J&J vaccine over rare blood clots, rollout delayed in Europe

-(Reuters) - U.S. federal health agencies on Tuesday recommended pausing use of Johnson & Johnson’s COVID-19 vaccine for at least a few days after six women under age 50 developed rare blood clots after receiving the shot, dealing a fresh setback to efforts to tackle the pandemic.
+U.S. federal health agencies on Tuesday recommended pausing use of Johnson & Johnson’s (JNJ.N) COVID-19 vaccine for at least a few days after six women under age 50 developed rare blood clots after receiving the shot, dealing a fresh setback to efforts to tackle the pandemic.

 Johnson & Johnson said it would delay rollout of the vaccine to Europe, a week after regulators there said they were reviewing rare blood clots in four recipients of the shot in the United States.
 South Africa also suspended use of J&J’s vaccine.